FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 Virtual reverse wholesaling is completely feasible, as well.
 In today's virtual economy consider using virtual hangouts, digital Real Estate Investor Association (REIA) meetup groups, and Facebook groups to network with cash buyers before locking up wholesale deals.

-While all of these variations of wholesaling entails the traditional steps that wholesaling requires, it is up to your own preferences and comfortability to decide which perspective you want to take on wholesaling from.
+While all of these variations of wholesaling entail the traditional steps that wholesaling requires, it is up to your own preferences and comfortability to decide which perspective you want to take on wholesaling from.

 All of these types of wholesaling do not require a license (in most states) or even a college degree.
 Of course, these will enhance your credibility and experiences, however, it is not necessary.
 You are totally capable of learning how to wholesale real estate without a license or degree, but with the right, specialized education.

-Why Should I Reverse Wholesale?
+Why Should You Reverse Wholesale?

 If you have a list of buyers ahead of time, reverse wholesaling will be an easier process for you than traditional wholesaling.
 With a predetermined buyers list, you won't have to scramble to find a buyer while you have a hot deal under contract.